6/7/22. Nadine Hubbs featured in an LSA Magazine profile article, “Not Her First Rodeo,” by Susan Hutton (online and print).

 6/26/19.
 Nadine Hubbs published an op-ed, “The Poor-Shaming Vision of Pride in Taylor Swift’s ‘You Need to Calm Down,’” in the arts magazine Frieze.

 3/27/19.
-“Nadine Hubbs on Listening Queerly” (ep.
-85 of the Imagine Otherwise podcast) has gone live.
-It’s a 22-min. interview on Hubbs’s work in connection with her social justice vision, including Rednecks, Queers, and Country Music; Latinx millennials’ views on country music as Mexican music; and music’s superpowers.
-Accessible media including images, links, and complete transcript.
+“Nadine Hubbs on Listening Queerly” was published as ep.
+85 of the Imagine Otherwise podcast.
+22-min. interview on Hubbs’s work in connection with her social justice vision, including Rednecks, Queers, and Country Music; Latinx millennials’ views on country music as Mexican music; and music’s superpowers.
+Includes images, links, and complete transcript.

 1/3/19.
 Nadine Hubbs was interviewed by Ludwig Hurtado for “Country Music Is Also Mexican Music” in The Nation.
-The article draws on her current research for Country Mexicans and her previous book Rednecks, Queers, and Country Music.
+The article draws on her current research for Country Mexicans and on her previous book, Rednecks, Queers, and Country Music.

 8/3/18.
-Nadine Hubbs’s February 2017 keynote address to the International Association for the Study of Popular Music (U.S. branch), “Country Music in Dangerous TImes,” has been published in the new issue of Journal of Popular Music Studies.
+Nadine Hubbs’s February 2017 keynote address to the International Association for the Study of Popular Music (U.S. branch), “Country Music in Dangerous Times,” was published in Journal of Popular Music Studies.

 4/18/18.
 Angelene Ku received a blue ribbon for her research poster presentation at the 2018 Annual Spring Symposium of the U-M Undergraduate Research Opportunity Program.
 Her poster brought together an overview of Country Mexicans and her work on the project, her U-M musicology-ethnomusicology coursework, and the recent Disney-Pixar movie Coco.
 Congratulations, Angelene!